AlexRogalskiy/hadoop2/README.md

 * Avoid dependencies headakes you invariably get when starting with hadoop (hadoop 1 / 2 incompatible APIs can put a mess in this domain).
 * Introduce progressively different libraries, frameworks, practices and language I found usefull when writing hadoop jobs.

-Feel free to report if it's of any use to you ;)
+Feel free to report if it's of any use to you :smirk:

 ## Prerequisites
 * JDK 1.8
 * Hadoop 2 needs to be installed and HADOOP_HOME set for unit tests to run correctly.
 Please refer to http://hadoop.apache.org/ for download and setup instructions.
 * Git to clone this repo.
 * Minimum understanding of map/reduce.
+* Provide a small lib to ease jobs unit testing (and work around a bug, now corrected, on Windows)

 ## Eclipse setup
 If you use Eclipse, you need to "import -> maven -> existing maven project".
 Further configuration (such as adding specific source folders to build path) will be provided in some labs instructions.